“ Commit to the Lord whatever you do,and he will establish your plans.”

 Determine the Function of the Behavior

 If you want to get to the root cause of a student’s behavior, a Functional Behavior Assessment (FBA) is a great way to collect data that will help with creating an action plan with your student(s).
-A FBA can be quite time consuming to collect the data, so it is a good idea to consult your school psychologist, social worker, or other special education colleagues to help you get this set up.
+An FBA can be quite time-consuming to collect the data, so it is a good idea to consult your school psychologist, social worker, or other special education colleagues to help you get this set up.
 Check out this resource from PBISworld.com for some great templates and additional ideas.

 When considering what data to collect, you want to focus on one or two undesired behaviors that you are looking to improve upon.
-For example, you might try to track behavior for time on task if they struggle with work completion or how many times they blurt out, and/or distracting their classmates.
+For example, you might try to track behavior for time on task if they struggle with work completion or how many times they blurt out, and/or distract their classmates.
 The key is not to make it so cumbersome that you cannot track the data and to also choose something that is measurable.